 We conducted an annual performance audit of 2016 Measure B revenues and expenditures to render our opinion on whether expenditures during the audit period were spent in conformance with 2016 Measure B requirements.
-The audit adhered to GAGAS.
-We reviewed 2016 Measure B's financial records and expenditures for FY 2020-2021 to verify that funds were used for approved purposes, as set forth in the ballot language and Board-approved expenditure guidelines.
-We reviewed 2016 Measure B's financial records and expenditures by obtaining the Annual Comprehensive Financial Report (ACFR) and comparing the balances to VTA's detailed accounting records.
+We reviewed 2016 Measure B's financial records and expenditures for FY 2021-2022 to verify that funds were used for approved purposes, as set forth in the ballot language and Board-approved expenditure guidelines.
+We reviewed 2016 Measure B's financial records and expenditures by obtaining the ACFR and comparing the balances to VTA's detailed accounting records.
 We analyzed control processes, tested the 2016 Measure B expenditure cycle, and sampled supporting documentation to validate internal controls.
 Testing procedures included the use of Audit Command Language (ACL) to select a statistical, monetary unit sample to provide confidence that expenditure transactions from 2016 Measure B were compliant with program and legal requirements.
-We tested 65 expenditures totaling \$43,782,710.75, or 57.1% of the total expenditures (\$43,782,710.75 / \$76,684,358.00).
-These transactions were comprised of payments to partner agencies (including local cities, County of Santa Clara, and other regional transportation agencies such as Caltrain), vendors, and journal entries of interfund transfers.
+We tested 72 expenditures totaling \$86,115,461.86, or 67.7% of the total expenditures (\$86,115,461.86 / \$127,126,574.15).
+These transactions were comprised of payments to partner agencies (including local cities, County of Santa Clara, and other regional transportation agencies such as Caltrain) and vendors, journal entries of interfund transfers, and program administrative costs.
 Our testing procedures were performed to verify that: